Sample-efficient and Scalable Exploration in Continuous-Time RL: Experiments

-\paragraph{How does \texorpdfstring{\combrl}{COMBRL} perform in the unsupervised RL setting?} We evaluate whether exploration driven by model uncertainty improves generalization to unseen tasks.
+\paragraph{How does \combrl perform in the unsupervised RL setting?} We evaluate whether exploration driven by model uncertainty improves generalization to unseen tasks.
 Specifically, we train policies on a primary task (e.g., reaching a target) and assess zero-shot performance on a downstream task not encountered during training (e.g., moving away from the target).
+The downstream tasks are implemented by modifying the reward per environment and are summarized in Appendix~\ref{app:downstream_tasks}.

 \Cref{fig:downstream} compares standard \combrl as well as its unsupervised variant ($\lambda_n \to \infty$, cf.~\cref{ssec:lambda}) to the baselines.
 To ensure a fair comparison, we let each agent explore the environment for several episodes, and then periodically evaluate the learned model on downstream tasks.
 While \combrl generally achieves the best performance on the primary task especially in environments which offer sparse rewards, its unsupervised variant performs best on the downstream task across all seven evaluated domains.

 This suggests that exploration guided by model uncertainty encourages the agent to cover a more diverse state-action space and highlights the trade-off between task focus and exploration breadth: Ignoring the reward signal entirely leads the agent to explore broadly, acquiring a globally accurate model that generalizes better to unseen tasks for $\lambda_n\rightarrow\infty$.